LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/_Classes.md

 Member Types
 Classes can have member types which are enumerations, nested types and type aliases.

-### Member List

-An optional member list declares subobjects called class members.

-The member list follows the class name and is placed between braces.

-A member list is the only place where you can declare class members and you may not declare a member twice in a member list.
-Class members can be data, functions, and member types.

-You may declare a nested class, a member class template, or a member function, and define it outside the class.
+You may declare a nested class, a member class template, or a member function, in the member list, then define it outside the class.

 You may declare a data member or member function as static but not auto, extern, or register.